 Winter Meter Safety

-During winter, heavy snow and ice can build up on or near meters, causing potentially dangerous conditions.
-Although meter problems due to weather are uncommon, follow these tips to help prevent them:
+During cold weather, heavy snow and ice can build up on or near natural gas meters causing potentially dangerous conditions and equipment malfunctions.

 Natural Gas Line and Inside Meter Inspection

-Federal regulations require CenterPoint Energy to regularly inspect its equipment, including the piping and natural gas meter the company owns inside customer homes and businesses.
-About 150,000 CenterPoint Energy customers have inside gas meters and piping, which the company is now inspecting.
+To ensure safe and reliable service to our customers, federal regulations require CenterPoint Energy to periodically inspect its equipment, including the piping and natural gas meter the company owns inside customer homes and businesses.